 Of course, materials are chosen that are less susceptible to this.
 But if you run at more steady lower temperatures, this will give even more longevity before repairs are needed, which is an increase in efficiency in real terms.

 An expansion vessel is what takes up the thermal expansion of the water when it's heated.
 They have an internal rubber membrane and are filled with air; this air depletes over time.

 By running the system cooler, there will be less system water expansion into the vessel and so the vessel will flex less.
 This will mean the membrane will last longer before rupturing, and also discharge more slowly.
 Keeping the rubber at a more stable, and cooler temperature is also healthy due to the thermal stress mentioned above.

-Cavitation is the process in which your heating pump effectively boils the water on its inlet side due to low pressure.
-This leads to wasted energy running the pump and breaking down of the pump leading to pump failure as well as noise.
+Cavitation is when your heating pump effectively boils the water on its inlet side due to low pressure.
+This leads to wasted energy running the pump and breaking down the pump leading to pump failure and noise.

-Despite being called 'radiators', most of the heat from a radiator is actually convected heat not radiated.
-In fact, it's stated that 80% of the heat from a radiator is convected.
+Despite being called 'radiators', most of the heat from a radiator is convected heat, not radiated.
+It's stated that 80% of the heat from a radiator is convected.
 In reality, the proportion of radiant heat vs convected heat depends on the temperature of the radiator.
 This convection draws air up through the radiator and circulates heat around the room by creating a convection current.

 When the air is drawn up the radiator surface and through the radiator convection fins (you know, that area that's full of dust and cobwebs that's rarely ever cleaned) it can kick a huge amount of allergens into the air.